Victorian Era: The American West

 During those many years of a long-lived monarch, Queen Victoria’s influence was greatly felt in the United States.
 Americans may have severed ties with the throne of England, but one small example of Her Majesty’s influence is the tradition of bridal white.
 Victoria’s choice of a white wedding dress was later echoed by debutantes and the wealthy (anyone to whom a white dress wasn’t impossible or ridiculously impractical) in the States (or as Victoria would have said, “the Colonies”).
 For an interesting opinion on the queen’s influence on the United States, see this online response to this very question.

 The ‘Wild West’ is a term known as an Americanism (it originated in the United States).
-It first shows up in documented print between 1850 to 1855.
+First documented print happened between 1850 to 1855.
 It was also known as the Old West or the Frontier.
-Wikipedia offers a marvelous timeline of events in the Old West period.
+Wikipedia offers a marvelous Old West timeline.

 Bottom line: Yes.
 Despite the fact Victoria did not reign over the “American Colonies,” The United States of America did, indeed, have a Victorian Era.
 These six decades cover a vast range of circumstances, events, progress, military action, inventions, and more.